CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 ABOUT

-After enjoying a perfectly delicious lunch on the secluded beach, you will be led to the wooden canoes (kayaks?) that will take you through the Mangroves.
+After enjoying a perfectly delicious lunch on the rustic and non-touristy beach of La Boquilla, you will be led to the wooden canoes that will take you through the Mangroves.
 Your guide is great.
 He/She will explain all about the mangroves, the birdlife, and other fauna and flora you encounter.
 The guy pushing the canoe will probably do a lot of heaving to make it very clear just how hard he is working and just how much he deserves a propina (tip) at the end.

 About us